nytud/xtsv/README.md

 ``xtsv`` is licensed under the LGPL 3.0 license.
 The submodules have their own license.

-We are curently preparing a paper which should be cited, when `xtsv` is used.
+We are currently working on a paper which should be cited when `xtsv` is used.

 ## Requirements